joe-mojo/xke_play_json/doc/Step3.md

 Exactly as [Reads](./Step2.md),

  - there is some already existing Writes.
- - if all Writes exist for a type, you gain its Writes for free.
+ - if all Writes exist for some types, you gain the Writes of their product for free.
  - you can create custom Writes
  - if a Writes is depending on another one, this dependency need to be already defined at the place the depending Writes is defined.